ChrisCooney05/Node_Express_Exploration/santas_node_helper/CHALLENGE.md

 ) causes him to enter the basement at character position 1.
 ()()) causes him to enter the basement at character position 5.
 What is the position of the character that causes Santa to first enter the basement?

+## NOTE
+I have done three examples, the last is the preferred way to complete the task, but I have also done more striped back versions to see what time difference there was